Renewal: The Interplay of Returning and Becoming

 What lesson do the caribou shout to us with the thunder of their hooves as they deepen the crown of the planet?
 They are evidence, even as we speak, of the fact that in every living thing, there is an inner necessity that outweighs all consequences.

-Much like the Hero’s Journey, we respond to a calling—a clear directive that promises health and fulfillment.
-The Hero accepts the call and follows an unshakable inner compass, braving obstacles and uncertainties.
+Much like the caribou, we respond to a calling—a clear directive that promises health and fulfillment.
+We accept the call and follow an unshakable inner compass, braving obstacles and uncertainties.
 We, too, return to our source of direction and strength, embracing the risks inherent in our mission to transform and cultivate a good life.
 We find resiliency and renewal in an interplay of returning and becoming.

 Like the caribou, our inner requisite to fulfill a calling and live out our values accordingly—outweighs all fears of disrupting our certainty about what is needed to thrive.
 As Mark Nepo concludes,